scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

 .. figure:: FDM-ZoomIn.pdf
    :figclass: htb

    Vortex reconnection process in a fuzzy dark matter halo.
+   This is the result we get if we zoom in to one of the vortex lines in Fig :ref:`fdmfull`.
+   We are able to clearly capture the dynamics, and at the same time, preserve high spatial resolution.
    :label:`fdmzoomin`